aditya-r-m/twisty-polyhedra/README.md

     * **(L2)** Find pairs of commutators whose chained application results in improvement.
 These are of the form `Cm .
 Cn` where **Cm** & **Cn** are different commutators.
     * **(L3)** Find pairs of commutators conjugated by simple twists & look for improvements.
 These are of the form `X .
 Cm .
 Cn .
 X'` where **X** is simple twist & **Cm**, **Cn** are different commutators.

+For (L2) & (L3) algorithms, we can also consider the conjugates built by the two commutators without any significant overhead.

 Note: We have to be careful with special clusters of the following kind,
 1. No commutators result in small cycles for the cluster (ex. - corner & near-corner clusters of the Tetrahedra).
 2. Commutators result in small cycles within the cluster, but all of them dislocate pieces of other clusters (ex. - star clusters on Dodecahedra).